leon-thomm/Ryven/docs/README.md

 ## Removing Method

-The _removing()_ method is being called when a node instance gets removed from the flow.
+The _removing()_ method is being called when a node gets removed from the flow.
 This is only important for node instances that autonomously run independent computations like threads or timers.
 These should all be stopped in this method.

 ## Programming Widgets